fc7/calendaria/README.md

 [![Build Status](https://secure.travis-ci.org/fc7/calendaria.svg?branch=master)](https://travis-ci.org/fc7/calendaria)

-This library is a straightfoward implementation and adaptation to TypeScript of the calendar computations featured in Edward M. Reingold and Nachum Dershowitz, _Calendrical Calculations, The Millenium Edition_, Cambridge University Press, 2001 (taking into account the errata published online).
+This library is a straightfoward implementation and adaptation to TypeScript of the calendar computations featured in [Edward M. Reingold and Nachum Dershowitz, _Calendrical Calculations, The Millenium Edition_, Cambridge University Press, 2001](http://calendarists.com/), also taking into account the [errata published online](http://www.cs.tau.ac.il/~nachum/calendar-book/second-edition/errata.pdf).
+NB: a [fourth edition](https://www.cambridge.org/fr/academic/subjects/computer-science/computing-general-interest/calendrical-calculations-ultimate-edition-4th-edition) was published in April 2018.

 The arithmetic formulae are directly taken from Reingold & Dershowitz, with minor adaptations of the naming and cleaner structuring within namespaces.

 For the purely astronomical calculations however, it relies mostly on the npm package [astronomia][], itself derived from the go package [meeus][].

+ **Calendaria** is the plural of the Latin word [_calendarium_](https://la.wikipedia.org/wiki/Calendarium).

 ## Installation